-Typically managers see challenges in reputation, health, and safety, recruitment and retention of staff, environmental sustainability and security.
-All of these areas can be address through training your staff so that they have the necessary skills to succeed.
+Typically managers see challenges in reputation, health, and safety.
+As well as recruitment and retention of staff.
+And finally, environmental sustainability and security.
+All of these areas can be addressed through training your staff.
+So that they have the necessary skills to succeed.

 A positive experience creates loyalty and repeat customers.
-A happy customer will talk about that experience and recommend you.
-Unfortunately, this is also true for someone who has a negative experience they are likely to talk about you to their social network too.
-With digital social media, one person’s influence can now be really surprisingly wide-reaching, so it is extremely important that housekeeping is at the top of their game.
+A happy customer talks about that experience and recommends you.
+Unfortunately, this is also true for someone who has a negative experience.
+They are then likely to talk about you to their social network too.
+With digital social media, one person’s influence can now be really surprisingly wide-reaching.
+So it is extremely important that housekeeping is at the top of their game.

-Thoroughly training your staff, demonstrating to them how they should be cleaning and giving them a chance to practice with support.
+Thoroughly training your staff, demonstrate to them how they should be cleaning.
+And give them a chance to practice with your support.

 Ensuring everyone has the same training and understanding is vital, starting with the basics.
 This will ensure standards are kept high.
 It should not matter who it is servicing a room or area, every guest should have the best possible experience.
 Supporting your team with clear procedures and standards will enable them to consistently provide guests with great service.